To our future President Biden:

 I hope your words are true, that you wish to unite us again, and that you will reach out to conservatives and capitalists, and not just cater to those who elected you.
 I wish that you let women and other AFAB individuals—people who were assigned female at birth, but do not identify as women—continue to access gynecological care without fear of dismissal or denial of services.
 I hope you can do as necessary to allow my gay, lesbian, and bi friends (who are in same-sex relationships) to be able to love and not fear discrimination.
 I hope you can do what’s necessary so my friends of color can continue to more easily access high education, pursue careers and ways to finance them, be able to live the American Dream.
 And make sure Christians are no longer allowed exemptions from anti-discrimination laws.

 I came of age as a lesbian during the Bush years.
 I remember the fear my friends went through when DADT was actively promoted, states actively banned marriage equality, foster care, adoption by same-sex couples.
 At the time, I had no desire to have kids or a family, so at the time they meant nothing to me.
-Well over 15 years later, as a trans man, I have come to sympathize with my siblings in the entire LGBTQ+ community.
-The fact I can live as a man, especially because I look and sound like one, and be able to marry my someday-future girlfriend, we’d be lucky compared to our siblings because we’d look like any straight couple and don’t have to worry about a justice of the peace denying us a license or performing the marriage ceremony.
-My queer siblings should have the same rights as I do, as my parents do, to marry whomever they want, to live however they want, without fear of social, legal, financial, or other degradation.
+Well over 15 years later, as a man, I have come to sympathize with my siblings in the LGBTQ+ community.
+The fact I can live as a man, especially because I look and sound like one, and be able to marry a woman someday, I’m lucky compared to our siblings because she and I would be like any straight couple and don’t have to worry about a justice of the peace denying us a license or performing the marriage ceremony.
+My queer siblings should have the same rights as I do, as my parents do, to marry whomever they want, to live however we want, without fear of social, legal, financial, or other degradation.

 Please work hard to bring back faith in the US and its representation of equality for all.